nyantec/sensorlog/README.md

 data on record.
 Of course, this would mean serving incorrect data without any way for the user to tell that it is incorrect.
 Clearly not a good solution!

-So instead, sensorlog offers a 'clock watchdog' option that allows you to fail closed whenever the system time changes in unexpected ways.
+So instead, sensorlog mplements a clock watchdog option that allows you to fail closed whenever the system time changes in unexpected ways.
 With the clock watchdog enabled sensorlog will watch the system clock and trigger the watchdog once it detects a large jump in time.